98km | 1300m

-Close to London but far off the beaten track, the Chilterns Gravel Xplorer takes in parts of the famous Ridgeway and the glorious hills in the heart of this region.
+Close to London but far off the beaten track, the Chilterns Gravel X takes in parts of the famous Ridgeway and the glorious hills in the heart of this region.

 - Ride parts of The Ridgeway, the oldest road in England